craftcms/docs/docs/commerce/4.x/upgrading.md

 Permissions for managing products have become more granular in Commerce 4:

 - `commerce-manageProducts` has been replaced by `commerce-editProductType:<uid>` and nested `commerce-createProducts:<uid>` and `commerce-deleteProducts:<uid>` permissions
+- `commerce-manageCustomers` has been replaced by Craft’s standard user management permissions.